VO2 max

 can be released aerobically are dependent upon:

-- the chemical ability of the muscular cellular tissue system to
+- The chemical ability of the muscular cellular tissue system to

-use oxygen in breaking down fuels
+use oxygen in breaking down fuels.

-- the combined ability of cardiovascular and pulmonary systems to
+- The combined ability of cardiovascular and pulmonary systems to

-transport the oxygen to the muscular tissue system
+transport oxygen to the muscular tissue system.

 Various physiological factors combine to determine VO2 max, for which there are two theories: